High-Skilled Immigration

 Published material that includes only a brief citation or passing reference to the beneficiary’s work is not “about” the beneficiary, relating to the beneficiary’s work in the field, as required under this criterion.
 However, the beneficiary and the beneficiary’s work need not be the only subject of the material; published material that covers a broader topic but includes a substantial discussion of the beneficiary’s work in the field and mentions the beneficiary in connection to the work may be considered material “about” the beneficiary relating to their work.

-Moreover, officers may consider material that focuses solely or primarily on work or research being undertaken by a team of which the beneficiary is a member, provided that the material mentions the beneficiary in connection with the work, or other evidence in the record documents the beneficiary’s significant role in the work or research.
+Moreover, officers may consider material that focuses solely or primarily on work or research being undertaken by the beneficiary or by a team of which the beneficiary is a member, provided that the material mentions the beneficiary in connection with the work, or other evidence in the record documents the beneficiary’s significant role in the work or research.

 In evaluating whether a submitted publication is a professional publication, major trade publication, or major media, relevant factors include the intended audience (for professional and major trade publications) and the relative circulation, readership, or viewership (for major trade publications and other major media).

-• Reviewer of abstracts or papers submitted for presentation at scholarly conferences in the respective field.
+• Reviewer of abstracts or papers submitted for presentation at scholarly conferences in the respective field;

-Peer reviewer for scholarly publications.
+• Peer reviewer for scholarly publications;

-• Member of doctoral dissertation committees.
+• Member of doctoral dissertation committees; and

 • Peer reviewer for government research funding programs.